dfinity/snsdemo/README.md

 ```bash
 dfx canister call sns_swap refresh_sns_tokens '(record {})'
 ```
 You should now be able to invest.
-If you use the default SNS configuration you can buy all 50 ICP and so complete the sale immediately.
+If you use the default SNS configuration you can buy all 50 ICP.
 This is convenient for testing but in a real SNS you may wish to limit the stake so that no investor has excessive influence over the project.

-### Finalize the SNS
+### Finalize the swap
 ```bash
 bin/sns-finalize-swap
 ```